How does this medication work? What will it do for me?

 Thyroid function: People with low thyroid function may develop further decreases in the function of their thyroid.
 Symptoms of these changes include feeling cold all the time, weight gain, fatigue, dry skin, and decreased memory and concentration.
 Contact your doctor if you experience these symptoms.

 Vitamin B12 levels: This medication may decrease vitamin B12 levels.
 Your doctor will monitor your B12 levels with blood tests while you are taking this medication.

 Pregnancy: This medication is not recommended for use during pregnancy or for women who are planning to become pregnant.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Insulin is usually used during pregnancy to control blood glucose levels.

-Breast-feeding: It is not known if sitagliptin - metformin passes into breast milk.
+Breast-feeding: It is not known if sitagliptin passes into breast milk.
+Metformin does pass into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 This medication should not be used by women who are breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children less than 18 years of age.